venkatbalakumar2405/bcs/Day_016/note.md

 - media query can be used to flip both flex and grid as well
 - display block and display none properties used
 - for div no padding or no margin
---backward comaptible software  eg windows -no breaking changes --nodelist
+-backward comaptible software  eg windows -no breaking changes -nodelist
---html collection- get Element by classname,get Element by tagname -query selector all--node list
+-html collection- get Element by classname,get Element by tagname -query selector all--node list
 -query selector
 - which matches first it will display
 - create the element in javascript
 - innerHTML
--innerText- will converts the unordered list to bullet format
+-innerText- will converts the unordered list to bullet format -Event handlers like onclick are asynchronous functions -Event loop will push from queue to stack when call stack is empty
+# promise